-Now you’re retired you want to have some fun too.
+Now you’re retired you might ask yourself: how can I have fun in retirement?
 Well, you’ve have come to the right place!
-In this article, I’ve listed 27 fun things to do in retirement to give you inspiration and activity ideas for your retirement days.
+In this article, I’ve listed 28 fun things to do in retirement to give you inspiration and ideas for your fun retirement days.

 A bucket list is a list with all the things you always wanted to do, places in the world you want to see, and things you want to experience before you die.
 To make more fun in your retirement, you can start creating your bucket list and have fun with all the experiences your list has in store for you.